Convex conjugate

 In mathematics and mathematical optimization, the convex conjugate of a function is a generalization of the Legendre transformation which applies to non-convex functions.
 It is also known as Legendre–Fenchel transformation, Fenchel transformation, or Fenchel conjugate (after Adrien-Marie Legendre and Werner Fenchel).
-It allows in particular for a far reaching generalization of Lagrangian duality.
+The convex conjugate is widely used for constructing the dual problem in optimization theory, thus generalizing Lagrangian duality.